FelixLutze/FeedRea/README.md

 # Feedreader - automated test suite
-The goal of this project is to write a automated test suite based on [Jasmine](https://jasmine.github.io/).
+The goal of this project is to write an automated test suite based on [Jasmine](https://jasmine.github.io/).

 ## Getting Started